meieda/architecture-center/docs/microservices/ci-cd.md

 It's a good practice for every service team to containerize their build environment.
 This container should have all of the build tools necessary to build the code artifacts for their service.
 Often you can find an official Docker image for your language and framework.
 Then you can use `docker run` or Docker Compose to run the build.

 With this approach, it's trivial to set up a new build environment.
 A developer who wants to build your code doesn't need to install a set of build tools, but simply runs the container image.
-Perhaps more importantly, your build server can be configured to the do the same thing.
+Perhaps more importantly, your build server can be configured to do the same thing.
 That way, you don't need to install those tools onto the build server, or manage conflicting versions of tools.

 For local development and testing, use Docker to run the service inside a container.
 As part of this process, you may need to run other containers that have mock services or test databases needed for local testing.
 You could use Docker Compose to coordinate these containers, or use Minikube to run Kubernetes locally.